dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

 - Thursday's visit - preparations.
+- Michael Hohner, the Library Collection Manager for Business and Administration, Economics, and Finance is holding Library Outreach Hours every Wednesday from 12:30-1:30 in the 3rd floor Student Lounge (3BC59).
 - We will cover these articles today:
     - Morrison, A. and Bouquet, C. (2011) 'Are you giving globalization the right amount of attention?'
 MIT Sloan Management Review 52(2).
     - Kerr, W.R.
 (2016) 'Harnessing the best of globalization', MIT Sloan Management Review 58(1).
     - Bremner, I (2014) 'The New Rules of Globalization', Harvard Business Review, January-February 2014.

 - I want to link these to a few concepts/frameworks that seek to explain the nature of why firms undertake FDI.